superfly/docs/networking/app-services.html.md

 layout: docs
 sitemap: false
 nav: firecracker
+redirect_from:
+  - /docs/getting-started/app-services/
 ---

 There are two basic ways to talk to a process running in your Fly Machine:

 1. Via Fly Proxy, the Fly.io component that handles load balancing&mdash;this is what you'll need for any public web service
-2. Over the WireGuard [IPv6 private network ("6PN")](/docs/reference/private-networking/) that the app belongs to&mdash;this can be useful for, e.g., providing private supporting services to your Fly Apps
+2. Over the WireGuard [IPv6 private network ("6PN")](/docs/networking/private-networking/) that the app belongs to&mdash;this can be useful for, e.g., providing private supporting services to your Fly Apps

 ## TL:DR